Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/tdIsCRXKoVI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**ReSpeaker Core v2.0 - Simple Voice Reception System**

+The basic function of the reception service is to greet visitors, make them feel welcome and prevent unauthorized access to the office.
+We leverage the ReSpeaker Core v2.0 functions to design a Voice Reception Service.
+The system can interact with visitor and drop message to the person to be visited.
+In future, we can design a small office employee phone list database, the employee can drop a message to the system, the system uses the GPIO functions of the ReSpeaker Core v2.0 to open the doors for the visitor.
+We use the Microsoft Bing Speech to text services and Twilio/Tencent message APIs to come out the python scripts.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/respeaker-voice-reception-system-209a6c/embed' width='800'></iframe>

 ## Tech Support
 Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
 Or submit the issue into our [forum](http://forum.seeedstudio.com/).